confluentinc/demo-database-modernization/setup.md

 insert into CUSTOMERS (id, first_name, last_name, dob, email, avg_credit_spend) values (20, 'Anselma', 'Rook', '1982-06-22', 'arookj@europa.eu', 12400.00);
 ```

-4. Commit these changes to the database by pressing the `Commit` icon or `F11`.
+5. Commit these changes to the database by pressing the `Commit` icon.

+## Set up RabbitMQ
+This demo uses RabbitMQ as a Service provided by https://www.cloudamqp.com/.
+1. Create a new RabbitMQ instance in the same region as your Confluent Cloud cluster.
+This demo uses AWS Oregon (US-West-2).
+2. Update `creditcard_send.py` and `creditcard_receive.py` scripts to include your `AMQP URL` string.
+3. Use the `creditcard_send.py` to populate the **RabbitMQ** instance with sample messages.
+4. To verify that messages are received properly by the server, run `creditcard_receive.py`.